Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Introduction

 In \cref{sec:discrete-time-simulation}, we describe sampling in \emph{discrete time}, i.e., drawing from the distribution of configurations after exactly $\ell$ reactions.
 This includes our core batching algorithm.
-Surprisingly, it is significantly more difficult to sample exactly in \emph{continuous time}, i.e., from the distribution of configurations after exactly $t$ time has elapsed.
-We describe this in \cref{sec:exact-time}, modifying the discrete-time algorithm and using adaptive rejection sampling~\cite{gilks1992adaptive} to efficiently sample inter-reaction times.
+In \cref{sec:exact-time}, we adapt this to the much more challenging continuous-time regime, modifying the discrete-time algorithm and using adaptive rejection sampling~\cite{gilks1992adaptive} to efficiently sample inter-reaction times.